Oil Change Service

 Some of the problems we see in our shop that are the result of poor oil changes are: loose and leaking drain plugs, damaged drain plugs, loose and leaking oil filters, over filled system, under filled system, residual oil mess from not properly getting cleaned, or even the wrong type of oil used.
 Most of these things can be avoided with the technician taking the time to do it right.

 Our service technicians will test drive and inspect your vehicle from head to toe before the service.
 You will get a detailed report on the over all condition of your vehicle so you wont have surprises down the road.
 We will even take the time to walk you through the inspection on your vehicle so you can see for yourself.
 When we refill the system, we will only use the manufacturer’s recommended weight and type of oil.
 When we’re done, we will clean up any mess made under the car from draining.
 Then we will set your tire pressures and recheck the operation with an “after service” test drive.

 In the unfortunate event that you have an issue with the last oil change from somewhere else, we do have the ability to steam clean, oil pan repairs, drain plug repairs, and even engine replacement.
 Lets always hope it never comes to that last one.
-Be careful, that $27.99 oil change today could cost you a $6,000 engine later!
+Be careful, that if you don’t get an oil change today it could cost you up-to $6,000 engine later!